csiro-auscalval/gecoris/docs/introduction.rst

 .. note::

+   Currently, the :ref:`insar_processing` is limited access feature.
-   If you would like a support and debugging, please contact me via czikhardt.richard@gmail.com.
+   If you would like access, support, and debugging, please contact me via czikhardt.richard@gmail.com.

 How to cite